JoeLorenzoMontano/jolomo-rag-ai-systems/README.md

 - File paths become document identifiers in the system
 - Process documents using the web UI or API endpoint

+### Document Chunking Strategy

+The system intelligently splits documents into chunks for optimal retrieval:

+1. First splits by paragraph boundaries (double newlines)
+2. For large paragraphs, further splits by sentence boundaries
+3. Maintains overlap between chunks to preserve context
+4. Respects minimum chunk size to avoid tiny fragments

+This approach balances semantic coherence with efficient vector retrieval, leading to more relevant search results.

 ## Limitations

 - **Content Types**: Currently only processes text in Markdown format